Spain (EU, OECD, HRC, NATO) and Australia have shared values, strong multilateral cooperation and growing levels of trade and investment.

 - 2014 — Spain’s former Prime Minister Rajoy attended the G20 Summit in Brisbane

-Agreements with Italy
+Agreements with Spain

 - Arrangement Concerning Petroleum Stocks Contracts